ONSdigital/gptables/docs/how_to/additional_formatting.md

 ## Formatting text

-Formatting changes can also be applied to other text in a sheet, such as subtitles, without `additional_formatting`:
+Formatting can also be applied to the text in `title`, `subtitles`, `scope`, `source` and `legend` elements, without using `additional_formatting`.
+Avoid using text formatting to represent data or important information, as most formatting is neither accessible nor machine readable.

+Instead of a string, provide a list of strings and dictionaries containing valid [XlsxWriter format properties](https://xlsxwriter.readthedocs.io/format.html#format-methods-and-format-properties) and values to the relevant parameter.
+The formatting defined in these dictionaries will be applied to the next string in the list.
+For example:

 ```python
 formatted_subtitles = [